 PCG developed FireFlight's real-time inventory architecture because alternative systems that update on a lag were generating operational failures for clients who could least afford them.
 Allison Woolbert built the consumption-tracking methodology after decades of engineering data systems for environments where every asset movement must be recorded with precision, including high-volume inventory systems for ExxonMobil and Nabisco where untracked material consumption carries direct financial consequences.

 That architectural discipline is applied directly in PCG's commercial deployments.
 In building the Ground Support Equipment Management System for airport operations, an environment where every piece of equipment must be tracked, maintained, and available on demand across an active operational floor, PCG delivered a real-time asset tracking architecture that maintains continuous inventory accuracy without manual reconciliation cycles.
-The same closed-loop consumption logic that keeps a $20 million equipment fleet accurately tracked at an airport is the foundation of FireFlight's inventory module for manufacturing operations.
+The closed-loop consumption logic that keeps a large equipment fleet accurately tracked at an airport is the foundation of FireFlight's inventory module for manufacturing operations.

 Frequently Asked Questions